-- Any interim analysis plan, even if it is only to be performed at the request of an oversight body (e.g., DMC) - Include the statistical methods
+- Any interim analysis plan, even if it is only to be performed at the request of an oversight body (e.g., DMC) - Include the statistical methods - Who will perform the analyses - When they will be conducted (timing and indications) - The decision criteria-statistical or other-will be adopted to judge the interim results as part of a guideline for early stopping or other adaptations. - Who will see the outcome data while the trial is ongoing? - Whether these individuals will remain blinded (masked) to study groups - How the integrity of the trial implementation will be protected (e.g., maintaining blinding) when any adaptations to the trial are made: When modifications are made to the trial design such as in Adaptive Designs, effect estimates and the assessment of significance (e.g., in the use of p-values) in the traditional way may be too conservative or exaggerated.
+To adjust for these changes, therefore, these estimates and their significant values must have correct theoretical calibrations.
+Simulations should be used to explore the actual type I error rate of a design from either the Frequentist or Bayesian approaches.
+These simulations could be bootstrapping methods to obtain much improved estimators of the treatment effect from improved distributional assumptions from the bootstrapping.
+Type I error adjustments that may arise from modifications to the trial design are mainly relevant in Frequentist approaches especially when the sample sizes are not large.
+In Bayesian analyses, type I errors from multiple comparisons are conceptual "not a problem" and are therefore not substantially affected. - Who has the ultimate authority to stop or modify the trial e.g. the Principal Investigator, trial steering committee, or sponsor - The stopping guidelines - Criteria for stopping harm are often different from those for the benefit and might not employ a formal statistical criterion - Stopping for futility occurs in instances where, if the study were to continue, it is unlikely that an important effect would be seen (i.e., low chance of rejecting the null hypothesis)

-- Who will perform the analyses - When they will be conducted (timing and indications) - The decision criteria-statistical or other-that will be adopted to judge the interim results as part of a guideline for early stopping or other adaptations. - Who will see the outcome data while the trial is ongoing. - Whether these individuals will remain blinded (masked) to study groups - How the integrity of the trial implementation will be protected (e.g., maintaining blinding) when any adaptations to the trial are made - Who has the ultimate authority to stop or modify the trial e.g. the Principal Investigator, trial steering committee, or sponsor - The stopping guidelines - Criteria for stopping for harm are often different from those for benefit and might not employ a formal statistical criterion - Stopping for futility occurs in instances where, if the study were to continue, it is unlikely that an important effect would be seen (i.e., low chance of rejecting null hypothesis) - If pre-specified interim analyses are to be used for other trial adaptations such as sample size re-estimation, alteration to the proportion of participants allocated to each study group, and changes to eligibility criteria.
+• If pre-specified interim analyses are to be used for other trial adaptations such as sample size re-estimation, alteration to the proportion of participants allocated to each study group, and changes to eligibility criteria.

-NB in CTIMPs recommendations made by the DMC must be expedited to the NRA where they are deemed relevant for the safety of subjects participating within the trial.
+NB in CTIPs recommendations made by the DMC must be expedited to the NRA where they are deemed relevant for the safety of subjects participating in the trial.